 - First and third-party cookies: whether a cookie is 'first' or 'third' party refers to the domain placing the cookie.
 First-party cookies are those set by a website that is being visited by the user at the time.
-Third-party cookies: are cookies that are set by a domain other than that of the site being visited by the user.
-If a user visits a website and another entity sets a cookie through that site this would be a third-party cookie.
+Third-party cookies are cookies that are set by a domain other than that of the site being visited by the user.
+If a user visits a site and another entity sets a cookie through that site this would be a third-party cookie.

 - Persistent cookies: these cookies remain on a user's device for the period of time specified in the cookie.
 They are activated each time that the user visits the website that created that particular cookie.